gaigenticai/escrowgrid/.qoder/repowiki/en/content/Architecture/Backend Architecture/Infrastructure Services/Infrastructure Services.md

 ### Dual Ledger Architecture

 The dual ledger architecture separates off-chain operations from on-chain blockchain integration.
 The system uses a composite pattern to coordinate between the off-chain ledger (either in-memory or PostgreSQL-based) and the on-chain Ethereum ledger.
 This design enables event replication across both systems while maintaining independence between them.
 The architecture supports selective on-chain recording based on asset template configuration.
+When using PostgreSQL, the system now utilizes the centralized connection management through `createAppPool` for database access.

 ```mermaid
 classDiagram